 In the off-host backup mode, backup processing is shifted from the source Hyper-V host to a dedicated machine – an off-host backup proxy.
-The off-host backup proxy acts as a “data mover”– the Veeam transport service running on it retrieves VM data from the source datastore, processes it and transfers to the destination.
+The off-host backup proxy acts as a “data mover”– the Veeam Data Mover Service running on it retrieves VM data from the source datastore, processes it and transfers to the destination.
 This type of backup does not impose load on the Hyper-V host — while resource intensive backup operations are performed on the off-host backup proxy, production hosts remain unaffected.
-To learn more, see Off-Host Backup Proxy.
+For more information, see Off-Host Backup Proxy.

 To perform off-host backup, Veeam Backup & Replication uses transportable shadow copies.
 The transportable shadow copy technology enables you to create a snapshot of a data volume on one server and import, or mount, it onto another server within the same subsystem (SAN) for backup and other purposes.
 The transport process is accomplished in a few minutes, regardless of the amount of the data.
 The process is performed at the SAN storage layer so it does not impact the host CPU usage or network performance.
-To learn more, see http://technet.microsoft.com/en-us/library/ee923636(v=ws.10).aspx.
+For more information, see http://technet.microsoft.com/en-us/library/ee923636(v=ws.10).aspx.

 To be able to perform off-host backup, you must meet the following requirements:

 - You must configure an off-host backup proxy.
 The role of an off-host backup proxy can be assigned only to a physical Microsoft Windows 2008 Server R2 machine with the Hyper-V role enabled, Microsoft Windows Server 2012 machine with the Hyper-V role enabled or Microsoft Windows Server 2012 R2 machine with the Hyper-V role enabled.